Are you looking for tips on how to grow vegetables in pots and containers?

-You might also like to check out this Pinterest board:
+You might also like to check out my Grow Your Own Pinterest board.

 I hope this guide to easy vegetables to grow in pots has given you lots of tips and inspiration on how to grow vegetables in pots, and helps you to create a productive container vegetable garden.
 Which container veggies are on your list to grow in pots?